grssnbchr/categorical-spatial-interpolation/analysis/index.md

 It's hard to say which of these details are just noise or actual local language varieties.
-One could certainly account for this by doing something like cross-fold-validation, but since I first and foremost wanted to produce maps for a popular science book, I neglected this part.
-Furthermore, my co-authors, who are all linguists, doublechecked each map for artifacts and plausibility.
+One could certainly account for this by doing something like cross-fold-validation, but since I first and foremost wanted to produce very coarse maps for a popular culture book, I kind of neglected this part.
+Furthermore, my co-authors, who are all linguists, doublechecked each map for its linguistic plausibility.

 What's special about `kknn` is that it can interpolate *categorical* variables like the factor at hand here.
 Usually with spatial